 My dad could repair cars, he was an "Automobile Mechanic" by trade.
 We had a lot of different cars as they came and went.
 He had a pink Chevy I think, with automatic windows.
-His first new car was a Corvair, which I don't think he cared for, 'cause when I got my first used old Corvair in college, he said "What did you buy a Corvair for?"
+His first new car was a Corvair, which I don't think he cared for, 'cause when I got my first car, a used old Corvair in college, he said "What did you buy a Corvair for?"

 We hung out with family a lot.
 His brothers George, Erney, John, Howard and his sister Evelyn.
 There were eleven cousins.
 My dad was the baby of his family, so most of my cousins were older than I.